litvinanna/intro_to_prog/preparation.md

 # Install the Programs Required for the Course

-Before you start programming in Python, you need to install a few tools that will let you write, run, and share code easily.
+Before you start programming in Python, you need to install a few tools that will let you write and run code easily.
-Follow the steps below carefully — everything will work the same on any computer if you do.
+Follow the steps below carefully.

 ---